 The standard of care you receive from your GP, consultant, nurses, hospital and other support agencies who manage your care should not fall below that expected by a reasonable body of medical opinion.

 You are owed a duty of care and if the support you receive falls below the required standard of care and you have suffered injury or loss as a result, you will be entitled to compensation for your loss.

 A recent report on NHS urology services published in July 2018 suggested there was still some way to go in improving urological services.
-It recommended: